sigcsets/sigcse_website/policies/travel.md

 SIGCSE Treasurer regarding informal approval by the Board before the volunteers submit their Travel Approval Form.

-##### SIGCSE Bulletin Editor(s)
-Full travel support is provided for one editor to attend each Board meeting, typically held twice a year.
-If a Board meeting is held in conjunction with a SIGCSE conference, the editor will receive reimbursement for travel costs to and from the meeting site and up to two nights of hotel accommodation to attend the meeting.

 ##### ACM Inroads Editor(s)
 Full travel support is provided for one editor to attend the February/March Board meeting, usually held in conjunction with the